rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 specifically inspired by energy minimization principles.
 Energy minimization for image segmentation or stereo depth estimation can be cited an examples.

-### First principles solution of elementary variational problems
+### Standard form of the calculus of variations problem

 Hopefully the above examples have provided a broad sense of why COV and the variational techniques what it begets are fundamental to a lot of fields.
 In the remainder of this post, we will get gently introduced to COV.
 First we will